Nominate now for the ECLD WA Sector Awards

 Nominations must demonstrate and address the following criteria:

-1. Describe how the nominee creates and delivers nature-based learning experiences.
+- Describe how the nominee creates and delivers engaging, high-quality play-based learning experiences that support children’s learning, development and wellbeing.

-5. Which principles and practices from the Early Years Learning Framework (EYLF) or My Time Our Place (MTOP) and which standards or elements from the National Quality Standard (NQS), does this initiative align with?
+- Identify which principles and practices from the Early Years Learning Framework (EYLF) or My Time Our Place (MTOP) and which standards and elements from the National Quality Standard (NQS) are reflected in and supported by this approach.

 Looking forward to hearing from you!